ark-lang/ark-docs/modules.md

 it is a child of.

 ## Module Access
-A module is accessed using the `use` statement.
+A module is accessed using the `mod` statement.
 If the module is a directory, all of the children will be used.
 If the module is a file, all of the modules contents will be used.